minozheros/ImGui-Designer/.github/instructions/first.instructions.md

-# Commit Message Workflow
+# Commit Workflow and !c Command

-# Special Commands for Agent

-- `!c` (exclamation-c): When the user writes `!c`, it is a command for the agent to create a commit with the current changes.
-The agent should stage all relevant files, update `commit_message.txt` with a clear, detailed message describing the changes, and use `git commit -F commit_message.txt` to create the commit.
-If the user provides a message, use it; otherwise, generate a concise, descriptive message.

-For all automated or semi-automated git commits, use the file `commit_message.txt` in the project root:
+For all automated or semi-automated git commits (including when the user issues `!c`):

+- Always stage and commit all pending changes in the repository, not just the files you edited.
 - Before each commit, update the contents of `commit_message.txt` with a clear, detailed message describing the changes.
+The message must summarize the scope (e.g., number of files, major types of changes, and any noteworthy details).
+- If the user provides a message, use it; otherwise, generate a concise, descriptive message summarizing all changes.
 - Use the command `git commit -F commit_message.txt` to create the commit.
 This ensures the message is always up to date and explicit.
 - This workflow standardizes commit messages, streamlines approval, and keeps project history clear.
+- `!c` (exclamation-c): When the user writes `!c`, it is a command for the agent to create a commit with the current changes, following all steps above.

 # UI/Component Encapsulation Rule